Department of the Environment, Water, Heritage and the Arts, 2008

-Under section 8 of the FOI Act, the department has to make available information about its functions, organisation, operations and powers that affect members of the public.
+Under section 8 of the Act the department has to make available information about its functions, organisation, operations and powers that affect members of the public.
 Relevant information is contained elsewhere in this annual report (the executive summary presents an overview).

 Information about categories of documents

-Under section 8 of the FOI Act, the department has to report details of certain categories of documents it maintains.
+Under section 8 of the Act the department has to report details of certain categories of documents it maintains.
 The department holds a large range of documents in the following categories:

-General policy - administrative files, consultants' reports, memorandums of understanding, agreements, permits, licences, submissions, guidelines for programs, grant documents, financial records, staffing records, instructions of the secretary, legal documents, and tender evaluations.
+General policy – administrative files, consultants’ reports, memoranda of understanding, agreements, permits, licences, submissions, guidelines for programs, grant documents, financial records, staffing records, secretary’s instructions, legal documents, and tender evaluations

-Parliamentary - briefing documents, Cabinet documents, ministerial submissions, policy advice, ministerial correspondence, explanatory memorandums to Acts, Ordinances and Regulations.
+Parliamentary – Briefing documents, Cabinet documents, ministerial submissions, policy advice, ministerial correspondence, explanatory memoranda for Acts, Ordinances and Regulations

-Manuals - In accordance with section 9 of the FOI Act, the department maintains a list of unpublished manuals and other documents used by departmental staff members as a guide to procedures and practices to be followed when dealing with the public.
-The list is available on request from: the Freedom of Information Coordinator, any office of the National Archives of Australia (NAA), or the NAA website at www.naa.gov.au .
+Manuals – In accordance with section 9 of the FOI Act, the department maintains a list of unpublished manuals and other documents used by departmental staff as a guide to procedures and practices to be followed when dealing with the public.
+The list is correct as at 17 March 2008 and is available on request from the Freedom of Information Coordinator, any office of the National Archives of Australia, or the NAA website at www.naa.gov.au .

 Some documents may have been transferred into archival custody or destroyed in accordance with the Archives Act 1983.